• Skip to main content

 First, let’s talk about the more basic tax obligations and issues that usually don’t warrant working with an attorney.
 These are situations that you can easily resolve on your own and don’t take up that much of your time.
 Here are a few examples:

-• You owe a low amount in taxes: If you owe, say, less than $10,000 in taxes, you may be able to simply pay off your balance in one lump sum or pay off your balance over just a few months.
-These situations usually aren’t dire yet.
-Even if you owe a larger amount of money, you may be able to easily set up a payment plan online by yourself.
+• You owe a low amount in taxes: If you owe, say, less than $10,000 (or even up to $50,000) in taxes, you may be able to simply pay off your balance in one lump sum or set up payments.

 When Do I Need a Tax Attorney?

-Now, you’re likely wondering when it does make sense to work with a tax attorney.
-Because hiring one is an added expense, you want to be sure you are smart about the investment.
-An attorney is a must when any kind of tax court situation arises since a certified public accountant (CPA) or enrolled agent (EA) cannot represent you.
+Tax attorneys can help if you’re facing complex tax problems or if you want to minimize legal exposure and consequences.
+An attorney is also a must when any kind of tax court situation arises, since a certified public accountant (CPA) or enrolled agent (EA) cannot represent you.

-These are common situations when you would need a tax attorney:
+These are common situations when you may need a tax attorney, but remember, this is not a comprehensive list:

 • You have large tax debt: When you have a lot of taxes owed, more than $10,000, and can’t pay them, it’s time to get help.
 Attorneys can help you understand the legal steps the IRS will take to try to collect what you owe and how to deal with your debt.